[LUM#19] "Opening up competition in the electricity sector comes at a high price".

 Why has opening up to competition led to this rise in rates?

 F. M. : Most suppliers don't produce electricity, so they have to buy it.
-With the opening to competition, EDF was obliged to make a quarter of its nuclear production (100 TWh/year) available to competing suppliers at the regulated price of €42/MWh.
+With the opening up to competition, EDF was obliged to make a quarter of its nuclear production (100 TWh/year) available to competing suppliers at the regulated price of €42/MWh.
 This is known asARENH (Accès Régulé à l'Électricité Nucléaire Historique).
 Obviously, this is not enough to cover all the needs of suppliers, who are also obliged to obtain supplies on the electricity market.
 And on a market, by definition, prices fluctuate according to supply and demand!

 F. M.: Yes, in economics we call that a "double margin", and it doesn't lower prices!
 Clearly, the ARENH was a way of sharing EDF's very high rent, which was selling electricity at a much higher price than it cost!
 But let's not forget that EDF is the State, and it's not shocking that the State can make rents that can then be redistributed for social policies, for example.